raprap-info/igsl-portal-documentation/Staff Plugin/Patches.md

 # Patch Notes: Ezra Gym Membership Vendor Name Auto-Update

 ## Overview

+#

+- Fixing the export_ezra_gym_csv_netsuite import to netsuite data creation.

+	- Fixed:
+		- Removing all unknown data.
+		- Fixing the random RC name that tag to the ezra gym member that has no vendor name listed in the table.
+		- Adding auto update vendor name of the ezra gym membership table.

+#

 This patch introduces a feature to automatically update the vendor name in the Ezra Gym membership table (`igsl_ezra_gym_reservation`) based on registered vendor names within the `RC Vendor List` (specifically, the `igsl_rc_and_vendor_combine` table).
 This aims to reduce manual work for administrators and minimize human errors related to incorrect Responsibility Centre (RC) or vendor name entries.